benforshey/doingitwrong.dev/src/features/notes/the-pragmatic-programmer/ch-1.md

 ### Take Responsibility

-Responsibility is something to which you actively agree--it's your commitment that ensures your responsibility is done right.
+Responsibility is something to which you actively agree&mdash;it's your commitment that ensures your responsibility is done right.
 When something goes wrong (that happens!), don't blame someone or something else; admit it and offer options, not lame excuses.
 To that end, you can rubber-duck the scenario to see how it will sound to your boss / client.
 Roleplaying the situation will help you find the low-hanging fruit of "Have you tried this..." and "Didn't you consider that?"

-- [ ] How does this sit with you--does it tend towards hard-nosed or professionalism?
+- [ ] How does this sit with you&mdash;does it tend towards hard-nosed or professionalism?

 ### Section Challenges

-- [ ] How do you react when someone--such as a bank teller, an auto mechanic, or a clerk--comes to you with a lame excuse?
+- [ ] How do you react when someone&mdash;such as a bank teller, an auto mechanic, or a clerk&mdash;comes to you with a lame excuse?
 What do you think of them and their company as a result?
-- [ ] When you find yourself saying, "I don't know," be sure to follow it up with "--but I'll find out!"
+- [ ] When you find yourself saying, "I don't know," be sure to follow it up with "&mdash;but I'll find out!"
 It's a great way to admit what you don't know, but then take responsibility like a pro.

 ## Software Entropy